-We aim to have a strong correlation between Sobi's compensation elements, the long-term strategy and sustainability.
-To support our vision, we also have performance measures such as growth and profitability as we aim to create long-term sustainable value for people with rare diseases, shareholders, employees and other stakeholders.
+The Company aims to have a strong correlation between Sobi's compensation elements, the long-term strategy and sustainability priorities.
+To support Sobi's vision, the Company also has performance measures such as growth and profitability with the aim of creating long-term sustainable value for people with rare diseases, shareholders, employees, and other stakeholders.

-For more information regarding the Company's business strategy, please see www.sobi.com.
+For more information regarding the Company's business strategy, see sobi.com.

-A prerequisite for the successful implementation of the Company's business strategy and safeguarding of its long-term interests, including its sustainability, is that the Company is able to recruit and retain highly qualified personnel.
-As an international company, a majority of Sobi's personnel is employed outside of Sweden.
-Remuneration for the Executive Committee is designed on a total remuneration approach.
+A prerequisite for the successful implementation of the Company's business strategy and to safeguard of its long-term interests, including its sustainability, is that the Company is able to recruit and retain highly qualified personnel.
+As an international company, a majority of Sobi's personnel are employed outside of Sweden.
+Remuneration for the Executive Committee is based on a total remuneration approach.
 The position of total remuneration should be market competitive relative to competitors in each local market.
 The market comparisons should be made against a set of peer group companies with comparable sizes, industries and complexity.
 The remuneration guidelines shall enable international hiring and support diversity within the Executive Committee.
 Employment contracts governed by rules other than Swedish may be duly adjusted to ensure compliance with mandatory rules or established market practice, taking into account, to the extent possible, the overall purpose of these guidelines.